Table of Contents

 Every workflow starts with a trigger.
 A trigger can be defined as the event that makes GoHighLevel start the automation.
 It might be simple-for example, a new contact being added, or it could be more specific, such as the addition of a tag or an opportunity being moved to a new pipeline stage.

 Triggers are powerful because they align automation with real customer behaviour.
 Imagine someone submitting the lead form on your website and immediately beginning to nurture them with a workflow.
 This immediate response builds trust and increases engagement, especially when time is of the essence.
+This is one of the key advantages of gohighlevel automation for modern businesses.

 Actions: What Happens After the Trigger